merkator-software/GaiaBuilder-manual/Configuration_examples/Vertigis Server/Webhook pipeline trigger configuration/readme.md

    **Make sure you add installcontent.log to the .gitignore to prevent an endless commit-trigger loop** **Make sure the pipeline has privileges to push to the remote**

-<Details><Summary>Example pipeline configuration for updating on the pipeline for Azure Devops</Summary>
+Example pipeline configuration for updating on the pipeline for Azure Devops

 ```yaml
 trigger:
 - none